Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-template-java.md

       # Note - If a setting says, "if blocking is enabled",
       # the setting can be `block` or `block_at_perimeter`.
       # mode: monitor

+      # Detect when custom code attempts to access sensitive
+      # system files.
+The agent blocks if blocking is enabled.
+      # detect_custom_code_accessing_system_files: true

+      # Detect when users attempt to bypass filters by
+      # using \"::$DATA\" channels or null bytes in file
+      # names.
+The agent blocks if blocking is enabled.
+      # detect_common_file_exploits: true

     # ==========================================================================
     # protect.rules.method-tampering